 In order to capture the above interdependence between the scheduling algorithm and the user population, we move away from a static scenario with a fixed ensemble of users to a dynamic setting where elastic traffic users come and go as governed by the arrival and completion of service demands over time.
 The notion of finite-size service demands additionally allows us to consider user-perceived performance in terms of response times for file transfers for example, as opposed to delays experienced by individual packets.
-We will show that in certain cases the user-level performance may be evaluated by means of a multi-class Processor-Sharing model where the total service rate varies with the total number of users.
-The latter model provides explicit formulas for the distribution of the number of active users of the various classes, the mean response times, the blocking probabilities, and the mean throughput.
+We will show that in certain cases the user-level performance may be evaluated by means of a multiclass Processor-Sharing (PS) model where the total service rate varies with the total number of users.
+The latter model provides explicit formulas for the distribution of the number of active users of the various classes, the mean response times, the blocking probabilities, and the throughput.
+Recently, similar PS type models have been proposed for various types of wireless systems [6], [18], [21].
+An early paper that introduces a PS model for a multiaccess system is [26].

 To put the above observations further into perspective, it is helpful to make a comparison with a situation where the transmission rates are possibly different across users but constant over time.
-In that case, a standard work conservation argument implies that the 'amount of work' in the system (measured in transmission time rather than bits) is the same under any non-idling scheduling rule.
-In that sense, the throughput allocation among users corresponding to various scheduling strategies will have an impact on the delay characteristics, but no effect on the system throughput in case of finite-size service demands.
+In that case, a work conservation argument implies that the "amount of work" in the system (measured in transmission time rather than bits) is the same under any nonidling scheduling rule.
+In that sense, the throughput allocation among users corresponding to various scheduling strategies will impact the delay characteristics, but have no effect on the system throughput in case of finite-size service demands.

-The above-mentioned work conservation property does not extend to a situation where the transmission rates vary over time, and it will no longer be the case that any non-idling scheduling strategy yields the same system throughput.
+The above-mentioned work conservation property does not extend to a situation where the transmission rates vary over time, and it will no longer be the case that any nonidling scheduling strategy yields the same system throughput.
 As it turns out, it is not so much maximizing the instantaneous throughput in an absolute sense that determines stability then, but serving users at the right time so as to extract the maximum possible gains from the varying channel conditions.
 In particular, we will show that greedy, myopic strategies which maximize throughput in a static scenario, may result in sub-optimal throughput performance for a dynamic user configuration and cause potential instability phenomena.
 Of course, (in)stability is to a certain extent a theoretical concept that cannot occur in an actual system due to admission and flow control mechanisms and the inherent finiteness of buffers.
 However, it is plausible that instability effects will be reflected in poor performance in terms of long delays in practical circumstances as well.